Setting Up Your Development Environment (Fire TV)

 You need the Java Development Kit (JDK) from Oracle to compile Java apps on your machine.

 First check to see if you already have the JDK.
 Open Terminal or Command Prompt and type

 java -version.
 If you have the JDK, the response should be something like this:

-If you don't have the JDK, download the version of the JDK Installer for your machine from Java SE Development Kit Downloads and run it.
+If you don't have the JDK, download the version of the JDK Installer for your machine from Java SE Downloads and run it.

 Set Up Android Studio

 Install Android Studio, the official IDE for Android projects.
-See Getting Started with Android Studio and Install Android Studio for information about setting up the Android Studio development environment on your machine.
+See the Android Studio Download Page and Install Android Studio for information about setting up the Android Studio development environment on your machine.

 To install and run apps you develop on your Amazon Fire TV device, see Installing and Running Your App.